soundcloud/dns-endpoint-pool/README.md

 ## API

-### `new DNSEndpointPool(serviceDiscoveryName, ttl, maxFailures, failureWindow, resetTimeout, onReady)`
+### `new DNSEndpointPool(serviceDiscoveryName, ttl, circuitBreakerConfig, onReady)`

 Creates a new pool object.

 - `serviceDiscoveryName`: the domain name to get endpoint values from
 - `ttl`: the time (in ms) that the DNS lookup values are valid for.
 They will automatically be refreshed on this interval.
+- `circuitBreakerConfig`: optional configuration for circuit breaker behavior.
+If specified, errors on a particular endpoint will be tracked and bad endpoints removed from the pool.
+If none provided, no circuit breaker logic is applied.
+There are two different circuit-breaker behaviors available:
+  - Errors over time: the CB is configured with the an error threshold within a sliding time window. (eg: 5 errors in 10 seconds)
     - `maxFailures`: how many failures from a single endpoint before it is removed from the pool.
     - `failureWindow`: size of the sliding window of time in which the failures are counted.
+    - `resetTimeout`: The timeout before a failing endpoint will be re-entered to the pool and tried again.
+  - Error rate: the CB is configured with the percentage of errors within a sliding window of requests. (eg: 50% errors over 20 requests).
+    - `failureRate`: a number, `0 < n <= 1` that describes the rate at which the endpoint is disabled.
-- `resetTimeout`: the length of the window in which to record failures.
-Also the timeout before an endpoint will be tried again.
+    - `failureRateWindow`: the number of requests over which to calculate the failure rate.
+    - `resetTimeout`: The timeout before a failing endpoint will be re-entered to the pool and tried again.
 - `onReady`: callback that will be executed after the list of endpoints is fetched for the first time.
 This does *not* guarantee that the endpoint list is not empty.

 ### `pool.getEndpoint()`

 Returns the next active `endpoint` from the pool, or `null` if none are available.
 If none are available, the pool will emit `'noEndpoints'`.
+If using circuit breakers, you _must_ call `endpoint.callback(err)` with the result of a call to this endpoint.

 ### `pool.getStatus()`

 Returns an object containing information about the health of the pool.
 There are three values:

-- `total`: The total number of endpoints in the pool, in any status.
+- `total`: The total number of endpoints in the pool, in any state.
 - `unhealthy`: The number of endpoints which are unavailable (eg: due to their circuit breaker being open)
 - `age`: The number of milliseconds since the last successful update of endpoints.